Follow Maryland's Civil War Trails

 Drive a Maryland Civil War Trail for a scenic tour following the stories of soldiers in epic battles and the civilians who witnessed war on the homefront.

 Some of the most decisive battles of the Civil War were fought on Maryland’s soil, a state whose citizens were just as ideologically divided as the soldiers on the battlefield.
 To honor this heritage, five unique trails span the state, each with an extensive number of sites of interest.

-This trail details the routes taken and stops made by both Confederate and Union troops during June and July 1863, leading up to and directly following the Battle of Gettysburg.
-Key points of interest include Frederick’s National Museum of Civil War Medicine and the First and Second Battles of Hagerstown, where citizens witnessed fighting in the streets of this now thriving Arts & Entertainment District.
-Stop off for a meal at the Gourmet Goat and take in the town’s cultural arts scene.
+This trail details the routes taken and stops made by both Confederate and Union forces, leading up to and directly following the Battle of Gettysburg.
+Key points of interest include Frederick’s National Museum of Civil War Medicine, Catoctin Furnace, the Seton Shrine and the City of Hagerstown, where citizens witnessed fighting in the streets during the First and Second Battles of Hagerstown.
+Frederick and Hagerstown are now thriving Arts & Entertainment Districts.
+Take in the towns’ cultural arts and culinary scenes.

 The Baltimore: A House Divided Civil War Trail includes the Baltimore Walking Tour, which chronicles the high tensions among Baltimore’s divided residents when federal troops, en route to defend the capital, were attacked by citizens along Pratt Street at the outset of the Civil War.
 Start your tour at President Street Station where the soldiers arrived and the fighting erupted.

 Minutes from downtown, you’ll find Fort McHenry, known primarily for its role in the defense of Baltimore from the British during the War of 1812.
 The fort also served as a prison for Confederate soldiers and southern sympathizers.